The world’s most famous lighthouses hold a mystique that have captivated travelers for centuries.

 Les Eclaireurs Lighthouse, Ushuaia, Argentina

-Les Eclaireurs Lighthouse in Ushuaia is spectacular.
+Visiting the spectacular Les Eclaireurs Lighthouse is one of the best things to do in Ushuaia.
 Against a backdrop of snow-draped mountains, Eclaireurs lies on the Argentinian border with Chile in the Beagle Channel.

-Often referred to as the lighthouse at the end of the world—though technically this is not true—Eclaireurs Lighthouse is painted red and white and stands 36 feet tall on a rocky outcrop.
+Often referred to as the lighthouse at the end of the world—though technically this is not true—Eclaireurs Lighthouse is painted red and white and stands 36 feet tall on a rocky outcrop in Ushuaia.

 See this beautiful lighthouse on a boat tour of the channel when you visit Patagonia, spotting sea lions and colonies of cormorants as you sail the protected passage.